-Preparation and energy are linked.
+Preparation and energy link together.
 If you’ve prepared well, you’ll be excited and ready to tackle issues.
 If you haven’t prepared, you will wait for others to run the meeting.
 It’s YOUR meeting.
 Act like you own it.

 Identify the Root Cause

-- Solving is all about action items and To Dos which need to be captured and assigned ownership.
+- The last step, Solve, creates the action items and To-Dos that need to be captured and assigned ownership.
 If you don’t capture and assign accountability, the issue will return.
-Keeping issues concise forces people to continue to dig to the root cause, which leads to solving the issue once and for all.
+This step leads to solving the issue once and for all.

 Level 10 Meetings provide a key piece of keeping your team aligned and efficient.
 For example, you learn to put non-time-sensitive issues on the list during your week instead of interrupting one another.
 When you do this well, you’ll get time back in your week to focus on what you do best.

 If your meetings feel stuck and you don’t experience a 10 rating at your Level 10 Meetings, begin with these practices.
 Preparation, engaged energy, and clear identification of root causes will get you out of your rut and back to work.